What to Eat in Telok Blangah: Food Guide

 Guan Seng serves both black and white carrot cake.
 Both of these versions are equally satisfying to taste.
 Plus, it comes along with a lot of eggs.

 The most favourable version of patrons is the Black Carrot Cake.
-It’s pretty different among other folks selling these kinds.
-They ditch the method of skimping the dish into the sweet dark sauce.
+It’s pretty different from other folks selling these kinds.
+They ditch the method of skimping the dish into the sweet, dark sauce.
 Instead, they fry the ingredients until it is beautifully caramelised.
-Thus, giving the entire plate a deep charred wok hei flavour.
+Thus giving the entire plate a deep charred wok hei flavour.
 The pinch of sweetness is a bonus.

 Nevertheless, the White Carrot Cake is not something you can overlook.
 Just like the black version, this also has a different touch.
 Guan Seng has a unique approach.
-If other shops stir fry their dish with just eggs and chye poh, they don’t.
+They don’t if other shops stir fry their dish with eggs and chye poh.
 Instead, they add a typical ingredient used in the black carrot cakes – a dark soya sauce.
 The tiny addition boosts the flavour that white ones need.
-Thus, making it more notable to diners.
+Thus making it more notable to diners.

 Get your sumptuous dishes at 11 Telok Blangah Crescent Food Centre, #01-81, Singapore, 090011.